jakerains/citrusrules/README.md

 ## 🎯 What is CitrusRules?

-CitrusRules is a CLI tool that instantly adds **professional coding standards** to your Cursor AI assistant.
+CitrusRules is a CLI tool that instantly downloads **professional coding standards** for your Cursor AI assistant.
 Instead of generic suggestions, get AI-powered code that follows your team's best practices for TypeScript, security, git commits, and more.

 ### ✨ Key Benefits

 - 🧠 **Smarter AI**: Train Cursor with proven coding standards
-- ⚡ **Instant Setup**: One command to add professional rules
+- ⚡ **Instant Setup**: One command to download professional rules
 - 🔒 **Battle-Tested**: Templates used by real development teams
 - 🎨 **Customizable**: Easy to modify for your specific needs
 - 🌟 **Zero Config**: Works out of the box